 “CommuNurture”: Impact on the Community

 Finally, we should challenge ourselves to explore ways in which interior environments — both shaped by and actively shaping employee identity and experience — can address radical inclusivity beyond the office walls.
 Tech workplaces have a long history of engaging local arts communities through multi-story murals and lobby installations, and are increasingly turning to local designers for furniture and custom fabrications.
 These are important ways of bolstering relationships between the workplace and the surrounding community.

-In the spirit of equity and inclusion, we should explore ways of having opportunity and economic impact on individuals in the community as well.
-Last year’s Morphable Office project, a Gensler-backed investigation of the design of office buildings through an Environmental, Social, and Governance (ESG) lens, explored the idea of ground-floor amenities as opportunities for wealth building in local communities.
+In the spirit of equity and inclusion, we should explore ways of having opportunity and economic impact on the community as well — what one might call “CommuNurture.”
+Gensler’s recent Morphable Office project, a data-driven investigation of ESG strategies in the design of office buildings, explored the idea of ground-floor amenities as opportunities for wealth building in local communities.

 The tech workplace has an amazing opportunity to do something similar.
 The full-service cafeteria, long a staple of many tech offices, is a fertile testing ground for using in-house culinary amenities as wealth-building initiatives.
 The idea isn’t entirely novel to tech: celebrity chefs and boutique eateries have regularly taken up residency inside the workplace.
 Next-wave culinary, however, should identify where they’ll have the greatest impact in the community and provide a dedicated footprint for this programming.

-So, as we move into Year 3 of a pandemic-turned-endemic, and take positive steps towards workplace repatriation, let’s zoom out a bit to rethink the relationship between architecture and individual experience.
-Our respective experiences and identities will help evolve workplace design into something that feels increasingly inclusive, and in turn it will compel us to be a better, happier hybrid workforce.
+So as we move into Year 4 of a pandemic-turned-endemic, and take positive steps towards workplace repatriation, let’s zoom out a bit to rethink the relationship between the worker, the office, and the community.
+Our respective experiences and identities will evolve its design into some that feels fittingly inclusive, and in turn it will compel us to be a better, happier hybrid workforce.